How Should You Store Your Razor After Use? Tips to Make It Last Longer

 Acne and Inflamed Pores

-Residue and moisture on the blade can promote bacterial growth.
+Residue and moisture on the blade may promote bacterial growth.

-This can lead to clogged pores, breakouts, and inflammation.
+In some cases, this can contribute to clogged pores, breakouts, and skin irritation.

 Micro Cuts and Skin Damage

-A worn blade tends to pull hair instead of cutting cleanly.
+A worn blade may pull hair instead of cutting it cleanly.

-This can create tiny, invisible cuts that lead to irritation.
+This can create tiny cuts that may lead to irritation and discomfort.

 Dryness and Skin Barrier Damage